Leff Families Professor of History

 His second book, POX: AN AMERICAN HISTORY tells the story of the great wave of smallpox epidemics that struck America and its overseas territories around the turn of the twentieth century, spurring the growth of modern public health authority, and engendering widespread social and legal opposition to the government policy of compulsory vaccination.

-Willrich’s scholarship has been supported by fellowships from the National Endowment for the Humanities, the Newberry Library, the Radcliffe Institute for Advanced Study, the Mandel Center for the Humanities, and the American Council of Learned Societies.
+A 2015 Guggenheim Fellow, Willrich’s scholarship has been supported by fellowships from the American Council of Learned Societies, the National Endowment for the Humanities, the Newberry Library, the Radcliffe Institute for Advanced Study, and the Mandel Center for the Humanities.
 His writing has appeared in the New York Times, The New Republic, The Washington Monthly, Washington City Paper, and Mother Jones.

 Willrich, Michael.
 "Review."
 Rev. of American Pandemic: The Lost Worlds of the 1918 Influenza Epidemic, by Nancy K. Bristow.
 Journal of Social History vol. 48 Fall 2014: 231-233.